 Free Plan & 7-Day Free Trial

-> ScraperAPI offers a free plan of 1,000 free API calls per month (with a maximum of 5 concurrent connections) for small scraping projects.
+ScraperAPI offers a free plan of 1,000 free API credits per month (with a maximum of 5 concurrent connections) for small scraping projects.
 For the first 7-days after you sign up you will have access to 5,000 free requests so test the API at a larger scale.
-If you need additional API calls for testing purposes, please contact support.
+If you need additional API credits for testing purposes, please contact support.

-> Cancelling A Plan
+Cancelling A Plan

 Yes, you can cancel your subscription at any time in your dashboard or by contacting support, you will not be charged for cancelling.